brown-ccv/honeycomb-docs/versioned_docs/version-2.x/CI.md

 #### Windows

 Go to System Settings: Add or remove programs.
-Look for the name of your task in the installed programs list, and Uninstall.
+Look for the name of your task in the installed programs list, and uninstall.